Our Climate Action Plan

 We are mindful of the role that tourism plays in the climate emergency with aviation contributing about 2% of the world’s global carbon emissions (IATA figures).
 As a tourism business – especially one working in Mongolia, landlocked and one of the most remote countries in the world – we are actively promoting flying as a form of transport and therefore we are opening ourselves up to accusations of greenwashing.
 We have a moral responsibility to make sure the way we work is as sustainable as possible.

 We don’t pretend to get everything right.
-But we are committed to doing all we can to reduce our carbon footprint in a way that works well with Mongolia and we are committed to reducing our overall impact in a way that is meaningful rather than tick-list.
-We’ll do everything we can on our limited budget to cut the carbon emissions we have any control over, encourage others to do likewise, and campaign for the wider system changes needed to move travel towards a low carbon future.
+But we are committed to doing all we can to reduce our carbon footprint in a way that works well with Mongolia, with who we are and what we do and we are committed to reducing our overall impact in a way that is meaningful rather than tick-list.
+We’ll do everything we can on our limited budget to cut the carbon emissions we have any control over, encourage others to do likewise, and campaign for the wider system changes needed to move travel towards a low-carbon future.

 Measuring And Reducing Our Carbon Emissions

-- Jess has been working with postgraduate students on the Responsible Tourism Management Postgraduate Course of Leeds Beckett University in the UK – the only responsible tourism management MSc certified by the UNWTO – working on an environmental plan for the EL office in Ulaanbaatar.
-We are looking at ways we can lower the carbon footprint of our office in Ulaanbaatar including looking at the internet browser we use, our use of electricity, gas, and paper, our water consumption, the domestic flights we take (and the international flights that Jess takes) and the use of vehicles.
+- As a result, Jess has been working with postgraduate student Kelly Hirschbuehler from the Responsible Tourism Management Postgraduate Course of Leeds Beckett University in the UK – the only responsible tourism management MSc certified by the UNWTO – looking at how we can measure the carbon emissions of meals on tour as well as the carbon footprint of our office as well as certain tour activities.

 - Whilst we are working towards the goal of measuring the carbon footprints of both our tours and office we will continue to make a donation per guest to the Pastures, Conservation, and Climate Action Project (known also as the Mongolian Nomad Project – see below) – managed by the Mongolian Pastureland Management Association.
 We wanted a high standard offsetting project local to Mongolia where the local community had a positive say in the scheme and its impact.
 It’s the first project of its kind in Mongolia – restoring traditional nomadic practices to enable ecosystem recovery and carbon uptake.
 We will also be offsetting into the same project – balancing our CO2 emissions by investing in Plan Vivo Certificates – environmental service certificates, each representing the reduction or avoidance of one metric tonne of carbon dioxide.
 The Mongolian Nomad Project we invest in through our carbon offsetting is of Plan Vivo Standard – based on ethical principles intended to deliver long-term climate, livelihoods and biodiversity benefits.
 We understand that these carbon offsetting schemes are not the full answer but they are one way that we can limit our environmental impact.
 We will not formally carbon offset in order to claim carbon neutrality or carbon positivity.